Are you considering an abortion?

 Medical Abortion – The “Abortion Pill”

-Medical abortion, commonly referred to as the “abortion pill” is FDA approved up to ten weeks after the first day of your last period.
+Medical abortion commonly referred to as the “abortion pill” is FDA-approved through ten weeks (70 days) after the first day of your last period.
 The doctor typically prescribes two medications in pill form.
 You may take the first drug, mifepristone (Mifeprex), in the abortion clinic.
 The second drug, misoprostol (Cytotec), is often taken at home.
 The two medicines combined cause your uterus to contract to push out the pregnancy tissue.
 They block the hormone progesterone.
 Without progesterone, the lining of the uterus breaks down, and the pregnancy cannot continue.

 You may need to avoid this type of abortion if: